mxmn/cnn_cs231n/assignment3/README.md

   - Based on the paper: Karen Simonyan, Andrea Vedaldi, and Andrew Zisserman.
 "Deep Inside Convolutional Networks: Visualising Image Classification Models and Saliency Maps", ICLR Workshop 2014.
-- Fooling Images: after forward and backward propagation with a given target class, slightly change the input image by the backpropagated dx, so that it becomes closer to the target class.
+- **Fooling Images**: after forward and backward propagation with a given target class, slightly change the input image by the backpropagated dx, so that it becomes closer to the target class.
 This can go on until the image is transformed so far that the network is fooled